-- An Exchange Accommodation Titleholder (EAT) is a third party that temporarily holds the title to either the replacement property or the to-be-relinquished property in a 1031 exchange.
+- An Exchange Accommodation Titleholder (EAT) is a third party that temporarily holds the title to either the replacement property or the to-be-relinquished property in a reverse 1031 exchange.

 - These exchanges are a like-kind swap of property that skirts the Internal Revenue Code’s guidelines on the taxation of capital gains on property sales, which a swap technically is.

 - The EAT facilitates the exchange of the title between the two swapping owners and also coordinates with the tax advisors and attorneys of both.

 An Exchange Accommodation Titleholder is a crucial third party in a 1031 exchange or a reverse 1031 exchange of property.
 An EAT holds the title to the replacement or to-be-relinquished property in a reverse exchange until the title can be fully conveyed to the buyer.